zzzprojects/learn-orm/tutorials/csharp-tutorial/classes-and-objects.md

 # Classes and Objects

-In the last few decades programming has experienced incredible growth and concepts which have changed the way programs are built.
-The classes and objects are interrelated terms and basics for OOP, these two terms are inseparable part from the life of any modern programmers.
+In the last few decades programming experienced incredible growth and new concepts changed the way programs are built.
+The classes and objects are interrelated terms and basics for OOP, these two terms are inseparable parts of the life of any modern programmers.

 ## What is Class?